Prototyping with Microcontrollers, Sensors, and Materials

 - Why is it important to minimize heat loss?

-- What is the importance of proper data collection method and automation?
+- What is the importance of the automation of proper data collection methods?

 - How can the design be improved?